 There are several infrastructures available, as well as public areas to practice sports.

 Strolling, bicycle lanes, equipment to exercise in the open air...

 In Bastiagueiro a few steps away from the beach, you can enjoy a skating track, equipped with slopes, edges, railings, half pipes, a eurogap, steps, etc.

 It is located in Avenida Ernesto Che Guevara Street, at the Bastiagueiro Park (Liáns).golf

-Located in the historic surroundings of Pazo de Xaz manor house, Oleiros will soon have an 18 hole golf course designed by Stirling & Martin Architects.
-It will also hold a social club with a children’s play area, adult and children’s swimming pools, gym, squash court and other sports and leisure facilities.
+Located in the historic surroundings of Pazo de Xaz manor house, Oleiros has an 18 hole golf course designed by Stirling & Martin Architects.
+It also holds a social club with a children’s play area, adult and children’s swimming pools, gym, squash court and other sports and leisure facilities.